Lyrklif/pet-projects-timeline/README.md

 - `VITE_USER_NAME` - Your GitHub username.
 - `VITE_GITHUB_LINK` - The link to your GitHub profile.
 - `VITE_API` - The GitHub API URL, e.g., `https://api.github.com`.
+- `VITE_EXCLUDED_REPOSITORIES` - A comma-separated string of repository names that should be excluded from the timeline (e.g., `repo1,repo2,repo3`).

 An example of these variables can be found in the `.env.example` file.